Anna Katharina Flaunts Insane Curves In Scanty Floral Bikini

-Anna Katharina dazzled her 1.3 million Instagram followers once more on Tuesday, January 12, when she shared some sizzling-hot new content of her bikini-clad self.
+Anna Katharina dazzled her 1.3 million Instagram followers once more on Tuesday, January 12, when she shared some sizzling-hot new content.

-The 28-year-old American bombshell was photographed seemingly in her kitchen for the four-slide series, which consisted of three images and a video.
-Anna showcased her killer curves from different angles as she switched between some sexy poses.
+The 28-year-old American bombshell was seemingly photographed in her kitchen for the four-slide series, which consisted of three images and a video.
+Anna showcased her killer curves from different angles as she switched between some sexy poses while rocking a bikini.

 In the first slide, she posed with the front of her body facing the camera as she popped one hip out.
 She leaned into her left arm, which was resting on the countertop behind her, and held a pink flower up to her face with her right hand.
-She pouted and stared into the camera’s lens.
+She pouted and stared at the camera.

 The second image displayed her slightly from her left side as she pouted while holding up the flower once more.
 The third image showed off more of her figure as it was taken from further back, while the video captured her swaying her head back and forth before smiling sweetly.

-Her long highlighted blond hair, which cascaded down her back and over her shoulders, was partially pulled back and styled in loose waves.
+Her long, highlighted blond hair, which cascaded down her back and over her shoulders, was partially pulled back and styled in loose waves.
 Some side-tresses also fell around her face.
 Her long nails appeared perfectly manicured, complete with a white polish that matched her ensemble.

 The stunning series went live just four hours ago and has already received more than 14,000 likes.
 Nearly 300 fans have also commented under the content to express to Anna how much they admire her.